ShanGGraff/SweetAndSavory.Solution/README.md

 14. If everything builds correctly, run ```dotnet run``` on the command line to start the web server

 ## Known Bugs <a id="bugs"></a>
-* Need to get authentication working.
-* Current bug where the controllers aren't working for AddTreat and AddFlavor
 * No splashpage that list treats and flavors.
+* Can add same flavors and treats

 ## License
 * [MIT](https://choosealicense.com/licenses/mit/)